dnsimple/dnsimple-support/content/articles/google-identity-provider.md

 ---

 Using Google as an identity provider streamlines the login experience for you and your team, and centralizes your organization's identity security to help you manage risk at scale.

-Benefits of Google Single Sign-On (SSO) include:
+Read more about [the benefits of using Google Single Sign-On (SSO)](https://blog.dnsimple.com/2022/06/google-identity-provider/).

-- Anyone in your Google Workspace can request access to your DNSimple account.
-Account administrators with full access retain the right to approve or deny access to any Workspace team member.
-- Suspended or deleted workspace members are automatically removed from linked DNSimple accounts.
-- Simplified management of team members in your DNSimple account, while still providing strong access control.
-- Limited to users within your corporate domain, which helps protect important domain names and DNS configurations.
-- SSO is integrated with [Domain Access Control](/articles/domain-access-control/), so you can manage access for each team member on a per-domain basis.

 ## Registering a new DNSimple account via Google